ubc-library-rc/intro_shiny_app/index.md

 title: Outline
 nav_order: 1
 ---
+# Workshop introduction
 This workshop teaches basic information about when to use Shiny apps and how to build them in R.

+On this image, please use the annotate function to indicate your level of experience with RShiny apps.
+If annotate does not work, feel free to just use the chat.

 ## Learning objectives

 At the end of this workshop, you will:
 1. Understand what Shiny apps are and when to use them
 2. Understand the structure of Shiny apps
-3. Have gained initial experience building a Shiny app in R
+3. Gain initial experience building a Shiny app in R

 ## Schedule